Shlomo-Moller/hocs/README.md

 ## Let's Go

 * React HOCs are a pattern to abstract and share some logic accross many components.
+* HOCs use containers as part of their implementation.
+* You can think of HOCs as parameterized container component definitions.
 * A React HOC is a pure function that... :
     * Takes a component.
     * Defines some functionality.
+    * Returns one of the two:
-    * Returns a new component based on the given one, but with the additional functionality.
+        * A new component based on the given one, but with the additional functionality, **or**:
+        * Another HOC.

 ### Scenario-Based Explanation